-Steel: When polishing cases and bracelets most of the refurbishment will be done on steel, as it is relatively cheap to manufacture and very commonly used.
+Steel: When polishing cases and bracelets most of the refurbishment will be done on steel, specifically stainless-steel.
+This is because it is relatively cheap to manufacture and very commonly used.
 It is hard wearing and can give a number of satisfying finishes

 Titanium: Some watches use titanium, which is a very light and tough metal that you cannot bring to a high polish without a lot of effort.
 As it does not mark easily most work is generally just a case of refinishing the original effect – which is most commonly brushed

 Platinum: Only used on the highest end watches, particularly Patek Phillippe.
 Platinum is harder than gold, but the same polishing techniques apply.
 You shouldn’t use an abrasive compound on platinum as you will devalue the piece